Muhammad-Owais-Warsi/envguard/README.md

     npx envwarden init
     ```

-That's it! envsafe will automatically protect your `.env` files from being committed to Git.
+That's it! envwarden will automatically protect your `.env` files from being committed to Git.

 ## 🧩 How It Works